AMWA-TV/bcp-003/best-practice-tls-pki.md

 As it is an inherently insecure protocol, it is insufficient to secure an environment without the other provisions of this document.

-## Recommendations for future Interface Specifications
+## Recommendations for Future Interface Specifications

 Creators of new AMWA Interface Specifcations SHOULD ensure that the recommendations of this document are included in the Specification itself.